saihemanthg8/online_course_registration/README.md

 ## License

 This project is available for educational purposes.
-Please contact the original author for commercial use permissions.

 ---